 It has been a good year for horned dinosaurs.
-The recent description of
+The recent description of Mojoceratops, the discovery of

 Understanding the significance of the newly-described dinosaur requires a little background information.
 As with tyrannosaurs, horned dinosaurs are organized via a nested tree of different groups, with each term marking a different degree of specificity.
 Within this scheme the Ceratopsia is the most inclusive group—containing everything from early forms such as Yinlong all the way to Triceratops—whereas the Ceratopsidae is subset of this larger group which includes the stereotypical quadrupedal herbivores with gnarly frills and horns on their faces.
 Ceratopsians which sit near the base of the horned dinosaur family tree have been found in China before, but the new Chinese Science Bulletin paper is the first notice of one of the specialized ceratopsids from the area.